Optimising Your Environment for Successful Video Calls

 Minimising distractions during video calls is crucial for maintaining focus and productivity.
 Start by reducing background noise; inform household members of your call schedule so they can limit distractions during that time.
 If you reside in a noisy area, consider using noise-cancelling headphones to enhance your concentration and improve audio quality.

 Additionally, create a visually conducive environment that promotes focus.
 Ensure that your background is clean and uncluttered, as visual distractions can detract from the conversation.
-If your surroundings are not ideal, contemplate utilising a virtual background that complements your professional image.
+If your surroundings are not ideal, consider using a virtual background that complements your professional image.

 Establishing ground rules for distraction management within your team can also be beneficial.
 Encourage participants to silence notifications on their devices and refrain from engaging in side conversations during calls.
 By fostering a culture of focus and respect, you enhance the quality of discussions and create a more engaging atmosphere.